electrovir/ws2812draw/README.md

 ]);
 ```

+This function can also be used to override any default character masks.

 ### Draw Scrolling Text

-The draw text function above isn't smart at all about a string being wider than the actual display, it just draws it and whatever fits end up such.
-The following function will scroll through strings, allowing pauses and speed control as well as color controls.
+The draw text function above isn't smart at all about a string being wider than the actual display; it just draws the text and whatever fits is what you see.
+The following function will scroll through strings, allowing speed control among other configuration.

-`letterOptions` is the same as in the `drawText` function explained above. `scrollOptions` is the same as in the `drawScrollingImage` function also explained above.
+`letterOptions` is the same as in the `drawText` function explained above. `scrollOptions` is the same as in the `drawScrollingImage` function explained further above.

 ```typescript
 function drawScrollingText(